Rise of the robots – and the fall of capitalism?

 Could robots bring about the downfall of capitalism?
 Will some humans become totally redundant or will workers simply find jobs in other sectors?

-Hector Pollitt explains why scenarios currently being assessed at CE are pretty pessimistic as far as jobs are concerned.
+Hector Pollitt explains why scenarios currently being assessed at Cambridge Econometrics are pretty pessimistic as far as jobs are concerned.

 The end of capitalism has been predicted many times before, going back to at least the writings of Karl Marx.

 More recently, the financial crisis led many people to believe that a new system was both needed and inevitable.
 In many cases the predictions were based on either flimsy or flawed evidence and reflected the political leanings of the authors.

 As noted in my previous blog post, there is a stronger environmental argument that suggests everlasting economic growth is not possible because of the physical constraints imposed by the planet.
 The Green Party MP Caroline Lucas recently wrote that a new paradigm is needed and there are many people out there that agree.

 While the debate goes on, relentless technological progress continues in what is often referred to as the ‘tech’ sector.
 It seems a question of when, rather than if, large-scale automation, will impact on the world’s economies.
 This process is usually seen as disruptive innovation, however; more capitalism in action rather than a threat to capitalism itself.